Efficient optical configurations for trapped-ion entangling gates

-Below we present the intuition behind the proposed schemes for both LS and MS gates leveraging SPS suppression via carrier nulling, and the qubit encodings considered in this work; and then in Section \ref{Sec:scatter} outline the methods taken to calculate errors from Raman and Rayleigh SPS accounting for both internal-state and motional decoherence.
+Below we present the intuition behind the proposed SW-based gate scheme, considering LS gates implemented on Zeeman sublevels of ions with zero nuclear spin, and for MS gates applied to zero-field clock qubits in species with hyperfine structure; and then in Section \ref{Sec:scatter} outline the methods taken to calculate errors from Raman and Rayleigh SPS accounting for both internal-state and motional decoherence.
 We then present results of calculations for the total SPS error in each of these configurations for optimal gate parameters given a fixed gate duration and total available laser power, quantifying the predicted enhancements relative to conventional configurations using similar beam profiles.
 We conclude with a discussion of additional features and challenges anticipated in experimental implementation.